GlennCo

 Curriculum Objectives

-The primary objective of this Advanced Aircraft Troubleshooting & Fundamentals Class is to provide the technician with the comprehension and technical knowledge to comply with the wiring practices & procedures as well as the skills & confidence to perform wiringtroubleshooting with defect rectification as desperately needed in the line maintenance environment.
+The primary objective of this Advanced Aircraft Troubleshooting & Fundamentals Class is to provide the technician with the comprehension and technical knowledge to comply with the wiring practices & procedures coupled with the skills & confidence to perform wiring troubleshooting with an outcome of defect rectification so desperately needed in the line maintenance environment.

-The absloute benefit of this course is that each technicans troubleshooting skills data is captured and emailed to the your training department confirming your best and top troubleshooters.
+The absolute benefit of this course is that each technicians troubleshooting skills data is captured and emailed to the your training department confirming your best and top troubleshooters.

 1- The Total Time it takes to fix the defect and perform an operational check